Best Flower Pot of 2021

 Analysis and Test Results

 To our testers, form denotes the overall shape, size, and style of each pot that was reviewed.
 Because form factor is a very primary characteristic of a vessel of any kind, this metric was weighted the most heavily in our examination.
-We preferred pots that were easy to plant and transplant while still striking a balance of functional design and durability.
+We preferred pots that were easy to plant and transplant while still striking a functional design and durability balance.
 While considering your best option, remember that shape, depth, and materials used for construction may have an impact on the happiness of your plants.

 No matter what type of plants you wish to contain, drainage and permeability should be carefully considered.
 Plastic sidewalls, steep contours, and/or ninety-degree angles can all affect how a pot effectively drains.
 There should always be at least one drainage hole for a sizable planter pot, and in the cases of orchid pots or self-watering pots, there are oftentimes strainer type baskets that sit within another outer shell.
 Both have their strengths, but you should first know what you're looking for.